 A: Your completed story (less than 500 words), any notes you took during or after the interview, and a transcript of your interview.

-Q: Do you have any examples of great profile stories of the past?
+Q: Do you have any examples of great interview stories of the past?

 Q: I work for The Badger Herald or The Daily Cardinal and want to use what I produce in 202 as publishing material.
 May I?